-- Skerton St Luke's is aware that some pupils are considered to be more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Skerton St Luke's will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils - This may include the use of larger fonts or different colour schemes. - Skerton St Luke's will seek input from specialist staff as appropriate, including the SENCO, Child in Care Lead.
+Skerton St Luke's is aware that some pupils are considered to be more vulnerable online due to a range of factors.
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss.

+- Skerton St Luke's will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils - This may include the use of larger fonts or different colour schemes. - Skerton St Luke's will seek input from specialist staff as appropriate, including the SENCO, Child in Care Lead.
+Computing lead Marc Molloy is also SENCO.